mikkohei13/Loxpyt/readme.md

 # Todo

+- Id's as hashes, in case dir names are corrected?
+Need still to be reproducible...
 - Normalized datetimes, UTC?
+  - DONE: Audiomoth
 - Upsert?
 What can be upserted?
 Not segments, since replacing can harm AI training?
+  - DONE: session and file upserted
 - Databasing: what should be case-insensitive?
 Location id?
 Mongodb _id's?
 How could the case change? (typing error on terminal, dir or file name change...?)
-  - A: location id always lowercased
+  - DONE: location id always lowercased
 - Backup of database, automatic whenever ...
 - Conversion
   - Organize export files so that each session (night) is in its own dir.
 Do this when you know how the conversions will eventually be done (manually per night using terminal command, so that there would be no need to handle errors automatically).